 This study is being conducted at about 59 clinical trial sites across the United States and Canada.
 If you are eligible and agree to participate you will be one of about 1070 - 2000 people enrolled.

 How long will I be in this research study?

-If you are eligible and agree to participate, your participation in this study will last up to 5 years, depending on which study group you fit in (CN, MCI or AD).
+If you are eligible and agree to participate, your participation in this study will last between 3 and 5 years, depending on which study group you fit into.